-- Select Start, and then select the HP Easy Clean tile. - 2.
-Now that your device is disabled for a short period, see Removing dirt and debris from your computer on page 53 for the recommended steps to clean the high-touch, external surfaces on your computer.
+- Select the Start button, and then select the HP Easy Clean tile. - 2.
+Now that your device is disabled for a short period, see Removing dirt and debris from your computer on page 61 for the recommended steps to clean the high-touch, external surfaces on your computer.
 After you remove the dirt and debris, you can also clean the surfaces with a disinfectant.
-See Cleaning your computer with a disinfectant on page 54 for guidelines to help prevent the spread of harmful bacteria and viruses.
+See Cleaning your computer with a disinfectant on page 61 for guidelines to help prevent the spread of harmful bacteria and viruses.